firedynasty/leaflet-challenge/README.md

 Some of the functions that were used were `pointToLayer` and `onEachFeature`.

-Without those functions it would have been very diffcult to bind information to all the points.
+Without those functions it would have been very diffcult to bind information to all the points

 One great feature of using those functions was the ability bind popups to each individual point on the map.